-During the last 18 years, Vitaliy has been heading the Firm's dispute resolution practice.
+Over the last 19 years, Vitaliy has been continuously heading the Firm's dispute resolution practice.
 He has participated in numerous large litigations in courts of all levels in the Republic of Kazakhstan and represented clients engaged in the phosphorous industry, as well as subsoil users, food producers and other enterprises in connection with unlawful assessment of additional taxes; represented a leading Kazakhstan bank in connection with its projects related to toxic assets; enforcement of outstanding liabilities from clients; protection of shareholders'/participants' interests, invalidation of various transactions; represented creditors and debtors in debt settlement proceedings; assisted clients with challenging actions/nonfeasance of various government authorities, etc.

-The firm's Litigation Team headed by Vitaliy during the last 13 years has been repeatedly recognized by international rating agencies as the best in Kazakhstan.
-In the course of the last 12 years, international legal guides, such as The Legal 500: Europe, Middle East and Africa, IFLR1000, asialaw Profiles and Chambers and Partners, have continuously recommended Vitaliy as a leading Kazakhstan lawyer.
-In 2018, Vitaliy was listed by The Legal 500 in their Hall of Fame which includes only a few selected lawyers who are at the peak of their success and whose outstanding professional achievements have been recognised in their home countries.
-In 2021, the Chambers legal guide distinguished Vitaliy as a Ranked Individual in Dispute Resolution.
+The Firm's Litigation Team headed by Vitaliy during the last 19 years has been repeatedly recognized by international rating agencies as the best in Kazakhstan.
+Over a number of years, international legal guides, such as The Legal 500: Europe, Middle East and Africa, IFLR1000, asialaw Profiles and Chambers and Partners, have continuously recommended Vitaliy as a leading Kazakhstan lawyer.
+Since 2018, Vitaliy has been listed by The Legal 500 in their Hall of Fame which includes only a few selected lawyers who are at the peak of their success and whose outstanding professional achievements have been recognised in their home countries.
+In 2022, Chambers and Partners once again distinguished Vitaliy as a leading Kazakhstan Dispute Resolution lawyer.